JessicaJuliet/irish-gold-distillers/README.md

 ## Purpose

-The purpose of this website is to provide the end user with a collection of whiskey distilleries across Ireland.
-Information will be provided on the distilleries’ name, website and rating.
-Furthermore, the user will also be able to view their location on an interactive map and filter by county.

-This website is being developed to satisfy the demand for Irish whiskey products.
-According to The Irish Whiskey Museum, distilleries in Ireland have grown from just four in 2013 to 18 currently, with more to come!
+According to [The Irish Whiskey Association](https://www.drinksireland.ie/Sectors/DI/DI.nsf/vPagesWhiskey/Industry_in_Ireland~the-irish-whiskey-industry!OpenDocument), whiskey distilleries in Ireland have grown from just four in 2010 to 32 in 2019 demonstrating the scale of Ireland's Whiskey Renaissance.
+The purpose of the Irish Gold Distillers website is to satisfy the demand for Irish whiskey products by providing the end user with a fully responsive and interactive website showcasing the whiskey distilleries across the country.

-I was inspired to create the website when I was travelling around the west coast of Ireland during the summer of 2020 and I struggled to source a website which clearly displayed all of the whiskey distilleries across the country.
+Furthermore, I was inspired to create this website when I was travelling around the west coast of Ireland during the summer of 2020 and I struggled to find a site which clearly displayed all of the whiskey distilleries in the country.
+I noted this as a good opportunity to fill the gap!

 Please note, this website was created for the Code Institute’s Milestone Project 2 as part of their Diploma in Full Stack Software Development.
 It was developed using the knowledge gained from the HTML, CSS, User Centric Design, JavaScript and Interactive Front-end Development modules.

-Please see the [Irish Gold Distillers]() live website here.
+Please see the [Irish Gold Distillers](https://jessicajuliet.github.io/irish-gold-distillers/) live website.

 ## User Experience Design